don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise3.md

 1. Download and install Node.js 14.15.4 LTS from https://nodejs.org/en/
 1. Open a command prompt or terminal
-1. Navigate to the server directory under 02_Arduino
+1. Navigate to the server directory under 02_Arduino e.g. *cd ITP_DeviceToDatabase/02_Arduino/server*
-1. cd ITP_DeviceToDatabase/02_Arduino/server
 1. Run `npm install` to install the dependencies
 1. Run `node server.js` to start the server